Voyage of the Brooklyn Saints

 On February 4, 1846, a party of Mormon pioneer families (the "Brooklyn Saints") began a voyage aboard the ship Brooklyn from New York City to Alta California, to establish the first Mormon (Note: The term "Mormon" was a contemptuous epithet in common use.
-Members of the Church of Jesus Christ of Latter-day Saints referred to themselves as Latter-day Saints or Saints.) colony in the West, as part of the plan by the Church of Jesus Christ of Latter-day Saints (LDS Church) to relocate the Mormon populace outside the United States to escape religious persecution.
+Members of the Church of Jesus Christ of Latter-day Saints referred to themselves as "Latter-day Saints" or "Saints".) colony in the West, as part of the plan by the Church of Jesus Christ of Latter-day Saints (LDS Church) to relocate the Mormon populace outside the United States to escape religious persecution.
 Two hundred thirty eight pioneers, led by Samuel Brannan, were recruited to sail around Cape Horn with heavy equipment for a large colony, plant crops, and build infrastructure to receive a larger migration that was planned to come west by wagon the following year.

 Brooklyn took six months to sail 24,000 miles.
-It arrived at the San Francisco Bay shortly after the Mexican–American War commenced in California, just as U.S. forces were gaining control of the area.
+It arrived at the San Francisco Bay shortly after the Mexican–American War commenced in California, just as US forces were gaining control of the area.
 Brooklyns seventy male passengers were immediately pressed into service, delaying the construction of the planned settlement.

 Initially, food and shelter was scarce, but soon many acres of land in the San Joaquin Valley were fenced and planted with wheat, and a grain mill was erected.
 Eight nearby towns were founded, connected by ferries, roads and bridges.
 The Brooklyn Saints were instrumental in building San Francisco, which, as other American settlers arrived, grew into "the great emporium of the Pacific".